Michael-py/portfolio/README.md

 ![South African Languages](./assets/south-africa-langs.jpeg)

-South Africa is a multicultural society that is characterised by its rich linguistic diversity.
-Language is an indispensable tool that can be used to deepen democracy and also contribute to the social, cultural, intellectual, economic and political life of the South African society.
+South Africa is a multicultural society that is characterized by its rich linguistic diversity.
+Language is an indispensable tool that can be used to deepen democracy and also contribute to the social, cultural, intellectual, economic, and political life of South African society.

 The country is multilingual with 11 official languages, each of which is guaranteed equal status.
 Most South Africans are multilingual and able to speak at least two or more of the official languages.

-In this challenge, text which is in any of South Africa's 11 Official languages is to be taken and identified as to which language the text is in.
+In this challenge, a text which is in any of South Africa's 11 Official languages is to be taken and identified as to which language the text belongs to.

 This was a text classification problem.
 As such, Natural Language Processing techniques were employed to clean the data and engineer new features.
-Finally Supervised Machine Learning Algorithms were used to model and successfully classify a language text into its appropriate language class with a `96%` accuracy on datasets the algorithms had not yet seen.
+Finally, Supervised Machine Learning Algorithms were used to model and successfully classify a language text into its appropriate language class with a `96%` accuracy on datasets the algorithms had not yet seen.

-Data for this project was gotten from Kaggle.
+Data for this project was obtained from Kaggle.

-__Tools:__ _Pandas, numpy, matplotlib, Scikit-learn, NLTK, CountVectorizer, MultinomialNB, LogisticRegression, RandomForestClassifier,GradientBoostingClassifier, Support Vector Classifier (SVC), LinearSVC_
+__Tools:__ _Pandas, numpy, matplotlib, Scikit-learn, NLTK, CountVectorizer, MultinomialNB, LogisticRegression, RandomForestClassifier, GradientBoostingClassifier, Support Vector Classifier (SVC), LinearSVC_

 __Method:__ _Machine learning, Supervised Learning, Classification_